Graduate School Departmental Funding

 Fellowships are financial and intellectual awards for academic merit that provide stipends to be used by fellows to further their research.
 If you are awarded a fellowship, you are expected to devote time to your own work, and you are not required to render any service to the University or donor.
 You may publish research produced by your fellowship work.
 As a fellow, you may not engage in remunerative employment without consent of the Dean.
 Applicants should contact the department directly for information.
-See the complete listing of fellowships.

 Teaching and research assistantships, available to doctoral students in all departments, provide tuition exemption and a living stipend.
 Duties may include teaching, laboratory supervision, participation in faculty research, and other related activities.
 Teaching and research assistantships require up to twenty hours of work per week.
 If you are participating in faculty research that fulfills degree requirements, you may apply for a research assistantship.
 Assistantships are awarded on the basis of academic merit.